SuleRas/Professional-README-Generator-/README.md

 ## Description
 This is an application that allows you to create and generate a high quality ReadME simply by answering a series of questions.
-You can add a README file to a repository to communicate important information about your project
+You can add a README file to a repository to communicate important information about your project.

 ## Installation